 5. You can delay the Decree Absolute.

 In certain circumstances, it can be beneficial to delay the decree absolute.
-Read more here: Delaying the Decree Absolute applicationGet Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+Read more here: Delaying the Decree Absolute applicationGet Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.